Truls Vasvik

 Truls Vasvik (born 28 June 1978) is a Norwegian politician.

+Career

+Born on 28 June 1978, Vasvik hails from Helgeroa, and is educated economist from the Strathclyde University in Scotland.

 He was elected representative to the Storting from the constituency of Vestfold for the period 2021–2025, for the Labour Party.
 He was deputy representative to the Storting 2017–2021.